Martin T. McMahon

 Martin Thomas McMahon (March 21, 1838 – April 21, 1906) was an American jurist and a Union Army officer during the American Civil War.
 He was awarded the United States military's highest decoration, the Medal of Honor, for his actions at the Battle of White Oak Swamp.
 After the war, he held various legal and judicial positions in the state of New York.
 He briefly served as the Minister Resident to Paraguay and was a New York State Senator for four years.

 Early life

-McMahon was born in La Prairie, Quebec, Canada, to a family of recent immigrants from Waterford, Ireland.
+McMahon was born in La Prairie, Lower Canada, to a family of recent migrants from Waterford, Ireland.
 The family moved to the United States when McMahon was an infant and settled in New York.
 He graduated from St. John's College, Fordham, in 1855 and then studied law in Buffalo, receiving his Master's degree in 1857.
 After his schooling, he traveled west and worked as a special agent for the post office on the Pacific coast.
 He was admitted to the Sacramento, California, bar in 1861.